WEKA networking

 While WEKA backend servers must include DPDK and SR-IOV, WEKA clients in application servers have the flexibility to use either DPDK or UDP modes.
 DPDK mode is the preferred choice for newer, high-performing platforms that support it.
 UDP mode is available for clients without SR-IOV or DPDK support or when there is no need for low-latency and high-throughput I/O.

-DPDK backends and clients using NICs supporting shared networking:
+DPDK backends and clients using NICs supporting shared networking (single IP):

 Require one IP address per client for both management and data plane.